cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 We want also to keep the FIFO ordering within each class (for the time being):

-:parking: _Property_ **FIFO ordering per class**: For transactions within the same class, the mempool will maintain FIFO order at a node when they are validated, processed, and disseminated.
+:parking: _Property_ **FIFO ordering per class**: For transactions within the same class, the mempool will maintain a FIFO order within the class when transactions are validated, rechecked, reaped, and disseminated.

 Given any two different transactions `tx1` and `tx2` belonging to the same class, if the mempool receives `tx1` before receiving `tx2`, then:
-- `tx1` will be validated against the application (via `CheckTx`) before `tx2`, and
+- `tx1` will be validated and recheck against the application (via `CheckTx`) before `tx2`, and
-- `tx1` will be processed and disseminated before `tx2`.
+- `tx1` will be reaped and disseminated before `tx2`.

 As a consequence, given that classes of transactions have a sequential ordering, and that classes do not have elements in common, we can state the following property: